Online casinos aren’t currently legal in Washington, D.C., so you won’t find licensed apps offering real-money slots or table games in the District.

 How to Get Started at Washington DC Online Casinos

-Getting started is quick and simple.
-The sign-up process looks almost the same no matter which D.C. online casino you choose to play at.
+Getting started is typically quick, and the sign-up process looks almost the same no matter which D.C. online casino you choose to play at.
 Here’s what to do:

 1. Pick a Sweepstakes Casino

 Online casino gambling sites aren’t legal in Washington, D.C.
-For now, your best option is social casinos that use a promotional sweepstakes model.
+For now, your main option is social casinos that use a promotional sweepstakes model.

 2. Sign Up for a New Account